E-Filing Resources for Florida Lawyers

 How to E-File – An Overview

 If you’re an attorney practicing in Florida, to register at the Florida Courts E-Filing Portal, you’ll need your Florida Bar number, at least one email address and your local address.
 When you register you’ll choose a login name and password.
 When you are approved you’ll receive an activation link in your email.
 Attorneys from other jurisdictions, court reporters, mental health professionals, mediators and self-represented litigants may also register.
-For eDCA and CM/ECF there are similar registration procedures.
+Click here for CM/ECF registration procedures.

 Once you have an active account you can add a new case or add to an existing case.
 You login, find the appropriate court, and if it’s an existing case find that case.
 You’ll be able to retrieve case information.
 In brief, you choose the parties you are filing for and choose the type of document you are filing and then attach it to the filing.
 There are excellent training videos here.

 |Florida 2nd District Court of Appeal||Florida ePortal|